devd-99/permit2/README.md

 2. Gas estimation and optimization
 3. Permit2 integration for token approvals
 4. Error handling and logging
+5. Purchasing WETH by wrapping ETH

+## Purchasing WETH

+The `ethPurchase.ts` script allows you to wrap ETH to WETH.
+This is useful when you need WETH for trading on Uniswap or other decentralized exchanges.
+Better methods exist (Using other Universal router methods), but this is a simple way to get WETH while I figure out the Universal router.
+To use this script:

+1. Ensure your `.env` file is set up correctly with your wallet address,

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.